 I make a diverse range of animals, not just those inspired by my rural environment.
 One of my first jumper wearing creations was a polar bear, sculpted standing on his hind legs in a ‘fierce’ pose.
 Because it was a cold winters day I decided he needed a little jumper, this made him look the exact opposite of fierce!
 From then on, I decided to make most of my creatures standing upright so that I could put jumpers on them too.

-I trained at Cardiff School of Art and I now work full time from my studio on the edge of Bodmin Moor in Cornwall.
+I trained at Cardiff School of Art and now work & teach full-time from my seaside studio in Looe Cornwall.